Revisiting and modeling power-law distributions in empirical outage data of power systems

-To understand the critical exponents and how the crossover behavior can emerge, one can map the outages onto simple non-equilibrium reaction models with phase transitions.
-Since there is no direct analogy to quantify outage duration by the number of particles, without loss of generality, let us measure outage sizes in terms of failed units instead.
-To convert an absorbing-state phase transition system to a SOC system, all one needs is to provide the general driving (particle adding) and dissipation (particle removing) mechanism, in which the drive typically is extremely slow \cite{dickman1998,dickman2000}.
-Denoting functioning units by $0$-s, faulty ones by $A$-s, and the repairing teams by $B$-s we can set up the following reaction scheme
+To understand the critical exponents and how the crossover behavior can emerge, one can map the outage process onto simple non-equilibrium reaction-diffusion (RD) models with phase transitions.
+Such mappings have been shown to be very efficient to describe universal behaviors of non-equilibrium systems~\cite{odorbook}.
+Let us quantify outage sizes in terms of the time integral of failed units until repair.
+SOC appears, when a slow drive (particle adding in RD models) and a faster dissipation (particle removal in RD models) mechanism competes~\cite{dickman1998,dickman2000}.
+Denoting functioning units by $0$ ``particles'', faulty (active) ones by $A$-s, and the repairing teams by $B$-s we can set up the following reaction scheme